timothytrippel/opentitan-provisioning/README.md

 ### Runing Build Commands

-To build and run unit tests:
+To build and run all tests:

 ```console
 $ bazelisk test //...